Geborgen/nordic-souls/README.md

 ### Stock Game and Root Builder

+> [!NOTE]
+> This section is purely for your information.
+These are no steps to follow here.
+This is all preconfigured.

 Nordic Souls uses the [Stock Game](https://github.com/The-Animonculory/Modding-Resources/blob/main/Stock%20Game%20Setup.md) method.
 This is essentially a copy of Skyrim included with the installation folder.
 This means that everything is completely separate from your Steam installation of Skyrim (which is still required as the game files are not redistributed).
 The folder in question is called `Game Root`, located at `Nordic Souls\Game Root`.

 The list also uses [Kezyma's Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720) to keep the game root folder clean.
 Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running.